lichtschlag/Dice/readme.markdown

 ---

+### What you'll find in this source

-Dice marries the falling cubes project from the Bullet physics library to OpenGL ES 2.
+DiceMobile marries the falling cubes project from the Bullet physics library to OpenGL ES 2.
+DiceTExtureGenerator is a small helper to convert images into 16 textures for the dice.

 ---